kubpica/AtreeboosterDI/README.md

 Named parameters:
  - string Of - Name of a GameObject to find and apply the attribute's algorythm to.
 If there are multiple GameObjects with the same name, it finds the closest one in the hierarchy.
  - int Offset - Offset in hierarchy from "Of" GameObject.
- - bool Optional - If false, new component/gameobject is created when it's not found; otherwise just warning is displayed and dependency is not injected.
+ - bool Optional - If false, new component/gameobject is created when it's not found; otherwise just warning is displayed and dependency is not injected. (false by default)
- - bool SkipItself - If true, own GameObject is skiped; otherwise included in search for the component.
+ - bool SkipItself - If true, own GameObject is skiped; otherwise included in search for the component. (false by default)

 It works with multiple scenes loaded and DDOL objects.
 It also provides MonoBehaviourSingleton allowing you to access the script from anywhere like this: SoundManager.Instance; or [GlobalComponent] SoundManager soundManager;